rundex0/rundex0/README.md

 - 🌱 I’m currently learning Javascript!
 - 📫 How to reach me: https://www.linkedin.com/in/nathan-carney9/
-- 🔭 I’m currently working on Personal Projects!
+- 🔭 I’m currently working on a URL Shortener!
 <!--- - 🤔 I’m looking for help with ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on a

 - 💬 Ask me about ... --->